cognativ-inc/developers-handbook/react.md

 ### Avoid uncontrolled Side Effects

-Discover best practices for handling side effects in React components to ensure a clean and maintainable codebase.
-Avoid triggering side effects directly within components' render methods, as this can lead to unexpected behavior and performance issues.
+Discover best practices for handling side effects in React components to maintain a clean and maintainable codebase.
+Avoid triggering side effects directly within a component’s render method, as this can lead to unexpected behavior and performance issues.
 Instead, utilize the useEffect hook to manage side effects effectively, ensuring they are executed at the appropriate times during the component lifecycle.

-This tutorial provides step-by-step guidance on implementing useEffect to manage side effects and ensure proper cleanup when the component unmounts, promoting code clarity and robustness.
+This tutorial provides step-by-step guidance on implementing useEffect to manage side effects, including proper cleanup when the component unmounts.
+By following these practices, you can promote code clarity and robustness, making your components more predictable and easier to maintain.

 ```typescript
 import { useEffect, useState } from 'react';